ucbds-infra/otter-grader/README.md

 * Changed filenames inside the package so that names match commands (e.g. `otter/cli.py` is now `otter/grade.py`)
 * Moved all argparse calls into `bin/otter`
 * Made several fixes to `otter check`
+* Added indentation to results.json dump in Gradescope container

 **v0.4.8:**